evgeniatrudova/2026_multiomnicpipeline/README.md

 ⚠️ WARNING: You must never run a Production execution without first passing a Mock test to validate your environment.

-Step 1: Environment & Dependencies
+##  Environment & Dependencies

-Before running the pipeline, activate your Conda environment and install the required bioinformatic tools:
+Before running the pipeline, activate your Conda environment and install the required bioinformatic tools.
 Bash
 conda install -c bioconda -c conda-forge cutadapt fastqc star fgbio samtools gatk4 ensembl-vep pyyaml pysam pandas numpy matplotlib seaborn -y

-Troubleshooting Missing Dependencies:
-If the pipeline fails, verify the tool's installation and reinstall it using these commands (replace [dependency_name] with the missing tool):
+Troubleshooting Missing Dependencies If the pipeline fails due to a missing tool, verify its installation and reinstall it using the following commands (replace [dependency_name] with the missing tool, e.g., fastqc):

 Bash
 conda --version
 which [dependency_name]
 conda install -c bioconda [dependency_name]

-Step 2: Directory & File Preparation
+## Directory & File Preparation

 Download the Pipeline: Place the 2026_multiomnicpipeline directory in an accessible location (e.g., your Desktop).
 Windows Users: To find your exact path, right-click the folder and select "Copy as path".
+It should resemble: "C:\Users\YourName\Desktop\2026_multiomnicpipeline".

 Reference Genome: Ensure the GRCh38 Human Reference Genome is downloaded to the server.
-If it is hosted centrally, obtain the direct directory path to its location.
+If it is already hosted centrally, obtain the direct directory path to its location.

-Step 3: Server Connectivity
+##  Server Connectivity
-Log into your institutional server to locate your raw FASTQ data and the pipeline scripts:
+Log into your institutional server to locate your raw FASTQ data and the pipeline scripts.
 Bash
 # Connect to the server
 ssh student@uni.edu